-The JN Bank head of mortgage sales further added that buyers should choose the lending institution that provides the highest financing percentage on the property being purchased.
+The JN Bank head of mobile banking further added that buyers should choose the lending institution that provides the highest financing percentage on the property being purchased.

 “Some institutions finance up to 95 per cent of the purchase price.
 This allows the home-owner to have less capital injection into the property, and those funds can be used to finance the down payment, or pay other processing fees and charges,” she explained.

-The period for repayment of the mortgage being stipulated by the lending agency is also an important consideration.
+A part from the financing offered, Miss James said the period for repayment of the mortgage being stipulated by the lending agency, is also an important consideration.